Rules Around Your Tenancy

 I will not:

-If you get a pet without our permission we can usually give permission retrospectively, unless there have been concerns or issues.
+If you get a pet without our permission, please apply retrospectively, unless there have been concerns or issues we will normally give permission.

 If you have any questions please contact us.